 Retired expats can easily attain a retirement visa that’s good for three years.
 You’ll also have easy access to affordable yet high quality healthcare.
 The World Health Organization ranks Colombia’s health system at #22 (for perspective, the United States is at #37 and Canada is at #30).

 Malaysia is a popular choice for those who love an outdoor lifestyle.
 More than 878 islands make up the country’s geography, and there are amazing hiking trails through the beaches and rainforests.
-Discovering the rest of Asia can be done through direct and inexpensive flights right out of the Penang International Airport.
+Discovering the rest of Asia is easy through direct and inexpensive flights right out of the Penang International Airport.

 Don’t worry if you don’t speak Malay; English is the unofficial first language.
 Malaysian law is based on the British system, and all road signs are in both English and Malay.